Airbnb Quickbooks Templates

 Set Invoice Customer & Class Categories

-Finally, in your Tallybreeze (formerly Bnbtally) listing rules, we recommend to set the owner as the customer of the invoice.
-We also recommend to set the class category of each line item as “Owner Name: Listing Address” which means you should create two class categories in QuickBooks for this listing, one class category for the owner (set as the parent class) and the other class category for the listing address (set as the sub-class).
+Finally, in your Tallybreeze listing rules, we recommend setting the owner as the customer on the invoice.
+We also suggest assigning the class category for each line item as ‘Owner Name: Listing Address.’
+To do this, create two class categories in QuickBooks for the listing: one parent class for the owner and one sub-class for the listing address.

 Automate Additional Bills & Invoices (Optional)